Torvosaurus: Systematics and classification

 When first described in 1979 by Galton and Jensen, Torvosaurus was classified as a megalosaurid, which is the current consensus.
-It was later assigned to Carnosauria by Ralph Molnar et al. in 1990, then to a basal position in Spinosauroidea by Oliver Walter Mischa Rauhut in 2003, and to a very basal position in Tetanurae by Thomas Holtz in 1994.
+It was later assigned to Carnosauria by Ralph Molnar and colleagues in 1990, then to a basal position in Spinosauroidea by Oliver Walter Mischa Rauhut in 2003, and to a very basal position in Tetanurae by Thomas Holtz in 1994.
 All these assignments are not supported by present phylogenetic analysis.
 In 1985, Jensen assigned Torvosaurus to a family of its own, Torvosauridae.
 Despite support for this concept by Paul Sereno and Mateus, it seems redundant because Torvosaurus is closely related to, and perhaps the sister species of, the earlier Megalosaurus within Megalosaurinae.
 However, Torvosauridae may be used as an alternative name for Megalosauridae if Megalosaurus is considered an indeterminable nomen dubium.
 Though a close relative of Megalosaurus, Torvosaurus is seemingly more advanced, or apomorphic.
 Torvosauruss larger clade, Megalosauridae, is most commonly held as a basal branch of Tetanurae, considered to be less derived than carnosaurs or coelurosaurs and likely related to the spinosaurids.

 The following is a cladogram based on the phylogenetic analysis conducted by Carrano, Benson, and Sampson (2012) showing the relationships of Torvosaurus: